vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 - **Reference data and query operations in an intuitive form.** We took a "do what I mean" approach for how users interact with and use Storm so that users can focus on the **data** and the relationships among the data, not the query language.
 Once you get the gist of it, Storm "just works"!
 This is because Storm and Synapse make use of a number of features "under the hood" such as property normalization, type enforcement / type awareness, and syntax and query optimization, to make Storm easier for you to use.
 Synapse and Storm do the work in the background so you can focus on analysis.

-- **Use a simple yet powerful syntax to run Storm queries.** Storm uses intutitive keyboard symbols (such as an "arrow" ( ``->`` ) for pivot operations) for efficient querying, as well as a natural language-like syntax.
+- **Use a simple yet powerful syntax to run Storm queries.** Storm uses intuitive keyboard symbols (such as an "arrow" ( ``->`` ) for pivot operations) for efficient querying, as well as a natural language-like syntax.
 This makes using Storm feel more like "asking a question" than "constructing a data query".
 In fact, one method we use to teach Storm to new users is to practice "translating" questions into queries (you'll be surprised how straightforward it is!).

 Analysts still need to learn the Storm "language" - forms (:ref:`data-form`) and tags (:ref:`data-tag`) are Storm's "words", and Storm operators allows you to construct "sentences".
 That said, the intent is for Storm to function more like "how do I ask this question about the data?" and not "how do I write a program to get the data I need?"